robertpulson/jokeStar/README.md

 * Set up angular
 * Added Node
 * Added Express
-* Added Mongo/Mongoose - Realised that the MEAN stack is pretty mean and is going to take a lot of working out.
+* Added Mongo and Mongoose - Realised that the MEAN stack is pretty mean and is going to take a lot of working out.
 However Im making progress and will complete this project by the end of the week.